fandu139/coding_challenge/README.md

 # README

 ## Introducution
-This is an Aplication using framework React JS whith method PWA (Progresive Web Apps)
+This is an Aplication using framework React JS whith method PWA (Progresive Web Apps). you can look demo this apps [here](https://romantic-aryabhata-ddda1e.netlify.app/)

 ## How To Install